 Miss Swanson has worked with Junior High and High School students both in the classroom and in student life.
 She has a passion for math and enjoys sharing it with her students.
 She received her B.S. in Mathematics from Biola, where she graduated Cum Laude and earned minors in Biblical Studies and Business.
 She enjoys working at a Christian school because it gives her the freedom to openly apply Scripture in her lesson and the opportunity to talk about Jesus with her students.

-Ms. Swanson, a fourth year teacher at SVC, received her Bachelor degree in English Literature and History from Gordon College in Massachusetts, and her Masters in Medieval Studies from the University of York.
+Ms. Swanson, a fifth year teacher at SVC, received her Bachelor degree in English Literature and History from Gordon College in Massachusetts, and her Masters in Medieval Studies from the University of York.
 She loves working at SVC because it allows her to actively show students God’s fingerprints on the leaders and creative minds of history.

 Prior to joining SVC in 2009, Mrs. Taylor worked with students in various capacities for fifteen years.
 She earned her degree in Education from Azusa Pacific University.
 She has a deep love for Jr. High students, particularly those who need to approach a traditional classroom differently.
 She is grateful that her own children have had the privilege of attending SVC.
 But, above all else, she counts it an honor and joy to bring the message of Christ into her classroom each day.